astronomersiva/siva.dev/posts/projects/javascript/weather-forecast.md

 ---
 title: Weather Forecast
 date: October, 2014
-description: A Javascript based webapp to fetch your location using the W3C Geolocation API and display relevant weather data.
+description: A JavaScript based webapp to fetch your location using the W3C Geolocation API and display relevant weather data.
-tags: Javascript
+tags: JavaScript
 order: 8
 hidden: true
 ---